tnielsen2/pybot/README.md

 # Debugging
 Set the environment variable `DEBUG_ON` to `true` will log debug output for development.

+# Branches
+`master` branch gets built and deployed in ECS with the `master` image tag.
+`develop` branch gets built and deployed in ECS with the `develop` tag.

 # Running locally
 This can be run on any platform as long as the tokens are passed.
 `docker run --rm -d --e BOT_TOKEN='changeme' -e USER_TOKEN='changeme' yamtechnology/yit-pybot:latest`